TryItOnline/cixl/README.md

 ```

 ### Status
 Examples from this document should work in the most recent version and run clean in ```valgrind```, outside of that I can't really promise much at the moment.
-Current work is focused on profiling and filling in obvious gaps in functionality.
+Current work is focused on profiling and filling obvious gaps in functionality.

 ### Stack
 The stack is accessible from user code, just like in Forth.
 Basic stack operations have dedicated operators; ```%``` for duplicating last value, ```_``` for dropping it, and ```|``` for clearing the stack.